schigh/circuit/README.md

 `Snapshot()` will give you the same information that is made available during a state change event (a `BreakerState` struct).

-### Managing circuit breakers with `Box`
+### Managing circuit breakers with `BreakerBox`

 Managing an individual circuit breaker is fairly simple, but it can quickly become tedious and verbose when you need to manage several circuit breakers at once.

-The Breaker `Box` allows you to easily manage multiple circuit breakers within your application.
+The `BreakerBox` allows you to easily manage multiple circuit breakers within your application.

 #### Create a breaker box and listen for state changes

-A breaker box exposes a read-only channel of `BreakerState` structs, just like a `Breaker` does.
-If you're using the breaker box, you _don't_ want to listen for state changes on individual circuit breakers.
-All circuit breaker state changes are funneled to the box state change channel.

 You should always create a new breaker box with `NewBreakerBox()`: